CDRH/datura/docs/3_manage/post.md

 post -h
 ```

+Make sure you run `post` at the root of the collection directory (i.e. `/var/local/www/collections/stories_humanity`), not from any of its subfolders (i.e. `/var/local/www/collections/stories_humanity/source/tei`), otherwise it will not be able to locate the proper files.

 ### Basic Example

 Generally, the script is expecting a collection (the directory name) to be passed in, with options following if desired: